-'''

-@AnalyzerDef(name = "ngram",

-tokenizer = @TokenizerDef(factory = StandardTokenizerFactory.class ),

-filters = {

-@TokenFilterDef(factory = StandardFilterFactory.class),

-@TokenFilterDef(factory = LowerCaseFilterFactory.class),

-@TokenFilterDef(factory = StopFilterFactory.class),
+''' @AnalyzerDef(name = "ngram", tokenizer = @TokenizerDef(factory = StandardTokenizerFactory.class ), filters = { @TokenFilterDef(factory = StandardFilterFactory.class), @TokenFilterDef(factory = LowerCaseFilterFactory.class), @TokenFilterDef(factory = StopFilterFactory.class), '''

-@TokenFilterDef(factory = NGramFilterFactory.class,

-params = {

-@Parameter(name = "minGramSize", value = "3"),

-@Parameter(name = "maxGramSize", value = "3") } )
+''' @TokenFilterDef(factory = NGramFilterFactory.class, params = { @Parameter(name = "minGramSize", value = "3"), @Parameter(name = "maxGramSize", value = "3") }) }

-}

 @Entity

 @Indexed

 public class Myth {

 @Field(analyzer=@Analyzer(definition="ngram")

-@DateBridge(resolution = Resolution.YEAR)

 public String getName() { return name; }

-public String setName(Date name) { this.name = name; }
+public String setName(String name) { this.name = name; }

 private String name;

+...

 }

-Date birthdate = ...;

 Query luceneQuery = mythQb.keyword().onField("name").matching("Sisiphus")

-.createOuery();
+.createQuery();

 '''

 The matching word "Sisiphus" will be lower-cased and then split into 3-grams: sis, isi, sip, phu, hus.
 Each of these n-gram will be part of the query.
-We will then be able to find the Sysiphus myth (with a ${\rm Y}$).
+We will then be able to find the Sysiphus myth (with a ${Y}$).
 All that is transparently done for you.

-If for some reason you do not want a specific field to use the field bridge or the analyzer you can call the ignoreAnalyzer() or ignoreFieldBridge() functions
+If for some reason you do not want a specific field to use the field bridge or the analyzer you can call the ignoreAnalyzer() or ignoreFieldBridge() functions.